 Under the tax doctrine micro-entreprise status is available to both professional and non-professional landlords, stating: "Le régime des micro-entreprises….... s'applique au loueur en meublé...... à la condition que son chiffre d'affaires annuel, n'excède pas un certain seuil.
 Ce seuil dépend du type de location réalisée et non de son caractère professionnel ou non professionnel."

 Whilst it is possible to use micro-entreprise tax status without being business registered, the doctrine also states that the system of 'micro-fiscal' (pay-as-you go income tax) can also be used, which is only available to those who are business registered as micro-entrepreneurs.

 Neither should it be overlooked why the distinction between LMP/LMNP arose, which was in large measure to ensure major landlords were liable for social security contributions on their rental income.

 So, if you become business registered as an LMNP you do face the double disadvantage of paying social security contributions but not having any of the tax breaks that go with LMP status.
 Those proposing major investment in a rental property would certainly be

 well advised to take professional advice.
 You can also read our guide on the link at the bottom of this page for a great deal more information.

 Nevertheless, for most gite owners the tax implications of business registration are rarely the main consideration, as self-employed status grants automatic access to the health system.
-Given that EEA early retirees are nominally unable to obtain health cover in France, and the cost of private health cover prohibitive, business registration is a relatively painless solution.
+Given that EEA early retirees are nominally unable to obtain health cover in France, and the cost of private health cover often prohibitive, business registration is a relatively painless solution.
 As the activity is generally small, the tax penalty is not great.